nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

    :local:
    :depth: 2

-The Asset Tracker demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160-based board to the `nRF Connect for Cloud`_ via LTE, transmit GPS and sensor data, and retrieve information about the device.
+The Asset Tracker demonstrates how to use the :ref:`lib_nrf_cloud` to connect an nRF9160-based kit to the `nRF Connect for Cloud`_ via LTE, transmit GPS and sensor data, and retrieve information about the device.

 Overview